lsst/LDM-493/_taxonomy.rst

    DM is responsible for updating design documentation whenever necessitated by revised project requirements, or by changing implementation realities.
    Design documents must be approved by the Change Control Board (`LPM-19: Change Control Process`_) before being considered actionable.
    These documents are also subject to `LPM-51: Document Management Plan`_.
+   See :ref:`ldm` for how change-controlled documents are handled by the Data Management Documentation Architecture.

 Technical notes (DMTN, SQR)
    Technical notes are standardized, durable, documents that can be published on demand by Data Management team members to capture and share knowledge.